Thesaddestusername/Budget-Planner/README.md

 ### Software Construction
 Submit the entire code for observer and factory patterns.
 > The code is already submitted above.
 However the observers, and more specifically subsrcibers, within our code are the components that need to be notified of changes in the data or state.
-This would include many of our components, epspecially ones related to UI.
-A comprehensive list based on file path are as follows:<br/>
+This would include many of our components, epspecially ones related to UI.<br/> A comprehensive list based on file path are as follows:<br/>
 >frontend/budget-buddy/src/components/addChild <br/>
 >frontend/budget-buddy/src/components/dashboard <br/>
 >frontend/budget-buddy/src/components/expenses <br/>